epalzeolithe/Huawei_E5186_API_adapted_for_B525/README.md

 # Huawei_E5186_API
-Python3 Scripts to interact with a Huawei E5186
+Python3 Scripts to interact with a Huawei B525 (from E5186 code)

 Very good job from dpollardcouk who dealt with auth issue